 If you are still concerned about odors after the laundry is done, add ½ cup of baking soda to the rinse water.
 That’s baking soda, because it’s gentler and easier to rinse out.

 Washing soda in the laundry should deodorize gym clothes, but what about gym bags and other equipment?
 You can sprinkle washing soda in your golf bag.
 And probably prefer baking soda for your gym bag so you don’t get washing soda on your skin.

 You can also a paste 3 parts washing soda to 1 part water to clean your golf irons.
 Rinse thoroughly.

 25. Clean floors

-For a floor you can mop (that is, not hardwood or cork), dissolve ½ cup of baking soda in a bucket of warm water.
+For a floor, you can mop (that is, not hardwood or cork), dissolve ½ cup of baking soda per gallon of warm water.
 I suggest baking soda rather than washing soda because floors are hard to rinse.
 Cleaning with washing soda will leave that white residue.

 If your floor has scuff marks, you can remove them with baking soda on a damp sponge or cloth.

 The soda will not only clean the floor but brighten it if it has gotten dull.